NKkrisz/HomeLab/README.md

 - Setup Immich
 - Try Docker
 - Setup VPN
-### Main PC / Laptop / Phone
-- **Installed Fedora 40 KDE Spin on main PC, reinstallation and reconfiguration of stuff needed**
-- Upgrade laptop screen and make a portable monitor out of the old one
-- Maybe try installing a custom ROM to my old tablet (and phone too?)
-- Upgrade main PC to 32GB RAM, better CPU and GPU
-- **Reset VSCode, Firefox**
-- Upgrade laptop storage and RAM
-### Audio Gear
-- Post pictures:
-    - Sennheiser HD580 and it's replaced cables
-    - Fiio KA13 with leather case
-    - Beyerdynamic DT 880
-    - Simgot EW200
-- Replace the vintage Beyerdynamic DT 880's earpads
-### Upcoming Reviews
-- Sennheiser HD580 Precision Headphones and compare to Superlux HD681B and Beyerdynamic DT880 (restart writing it)
-- Maybe category: ThinkPad T480s, Sony LinkBuds S, Pixel 6a, Steam Deck
-- **Nullmini ear/head paddings that I've got for the HD580**
-- (Add images of each item to this repository)
 ### Programming / IT Projects
 - Open_Blog - Open source, community driven tech blogging site where you submit articles with pull requests
     - Will make the process smoother in the future, but need to work out the basics first like responsive design and good readability